info663-sp26/team3/pages/about.md

 ## About 15 Aboriginal Artworks

-This site features items from [Two Collections] (https://twocollections.com/),
+This site features items from [Two Collections](https://twocollections.com/),

 CollectionBuilder-CSV is a "Stand Alone" template for creating digital collection and exhibit websites using Jekyll, given: